MJoergen/nexys4ddr/beta/log.md

 # 2017-12-02
 I completely reworked the VGA part, making it into a proper 5-stage pipeline.
 The image is much clearer, at the code is simpler too, I believe.

+# 2017-12-03
+I've implemented the ALU, and written a separate test bench for this module.
+I will be writing test benches for most of the modules individually, in order to speed up testing.